datalater/ebseasywriting/scripts/20170207_employee_buys_a_gift.md

 [JMC] Yes.
 I play games with my smartphone.
 Especially, I play games when I was on my way to the school and home.
 It takes almost two hours to get the place, so I need something to play.
 And playing games is not only fun but also helps to get over the boring time.
 > 왜 하는지만 썼고 뭘 하는지는 안 씌어 있음. 그래서 MISORANG 답변은 매우 생생한데 반해 내 것은 매우 무미건조함.

 [MISORANG] I do.
 Do you know Sims?
 Not Sim city.
 It's from the same parent company.
 But Sims is like playing with dolls for adults.
 So you build and control a neighborhood of virtual people and they're called Sims.
 And it's up to series four now.
 But I was completely addicted to them like at schools.
 So at one point, I said, when I was studying to get into a dental school, I said, you know, "Is it going to be dentistry or is it going to be Sims?"
 So I actually about three weeks off(?) so I had bought the new CD.
 I had to snap it in half because I was just on it 24/7.
 I have a very addictive personality so I try to stay away from them.
 Once I get into it, it's, that's what I'll be doing for the next a few weeks.

 [Eugene] Baduk(go) on my cell phone.
 With our people through a cell phone.
 And there's a friend, I have a friend in Daegu.
 He and I are really good friends, which means we like to beat up each other.
 Um, so he and I play often in our cell phone.

 [MISORANG] Just between you and me, who is better?

 [Eugene] Oh, he is better.
 But his Baduk style is really really boring.
 I'm agreesive, somewhat creative, somewhat dangerous, risk taker in terms of Baduk, which is why he likes to play with me.
-We're like um sword and shield.
+We're like, um, sword and shield.
 A spear and a shield.
 The downside of it is because it's on your cell phone, I think my vision has deteriorated.

 [MISORANG] How many hours do you spend for your vision to be affected?
 [Eugene] Not that much but I don't think it's the hours.
 How many could be the hours.
 But it might, I think, it's the intensity.

-### Read & Think 영한번역 try
-1. WiiU를 하기 위해 두 달 동안 매일같이 한 베스트 바이 가게에 왔던 소년이 직원들에게 놀라움을 선사받았다.
-2. 한 직원이 어리벙벙한 소년에게 게임 기기를 주면서 "나 지금 진지해, 이거 네 크리스마스 선물이야."라고 말했다.
-3. 또 다른 직원이 그 두 사람을 담은 영상을 유튜브에 올렸다.
-4. 그 소년은 집에 선물을 들고 가는 것이 두려웠고 그래서 한 직원이 그를 집까지 태워다 주고 빌딩까지 걸어서 갔다.
-5. "그에게서 내 자신이 얼핏 보였어요."라고 그 직원은 WABC에 말했다.

-### Read & Think 한영번역 패턴
-1. .
-2. .
-3. .
-4. .
-5. .

-### Review questions

-### Summary of what I've learned